 February 9, 2026 — Advisory Council

-During the first meeting of 2026, HHS will introduce and swear in a new slate of Advisory Council members.
-Federal agencies will provide an overview of their work under the National Alzheimer’s Project Act since 2011, and the Advisory Council will discuss a plan for updating the National Plan to Address Alzheimer’s Disease for 2026-2035.
-The meeting will also include presentations on innovative approaches in Alzheimer's disease interventions.
+During the first meeting of 2026, HHS introduced and swore in a new slate of Advisory Council members.
+Federal agencies provided an overview of their work under the National Alzheimer’s Project Act since 2011, and the Advisory Council discussed a plan for updating the National Plan to Address Alzheimer’s Disease for 2026-2035.
+The meeting also included presentations on innovative approaches in Alzheimer's disease interventions.

 General Material: